HeheJuice/Radius-Modify-OneUI/README.md

 ### Feature
 - Modifying Samsung OneUI's Radius in QS Panel and Volume Panel to get a custom round corner
 - Module Default Value : 22dp (similar to OneUI 6)
-- Freely adjustable in the value of the APK
+- Freely adjustable in the Dimen value of the APK

 ### Installation
 - Flash in your Root Manager